cerner/terra-core/packages/terra-form-checkbox/docs/README.md

 # Terra Form Checkbox

-The Terra Form Checkbox is a responsive input component rendered as a box.
+The Terra Form Checkbox is a responsive input component rendered as a box next to label text.
 When activated, a check mark shall appear.
 Focus can be activated through tabbing and the checked state can be toggled with the space bar.

 ## Getting Started